Structure and realizability for rational maps: Introduction

 \section{Introduction}

-In his seminal work \cite{Hur91}, Hurwitz studied the problem of determining whether a given collection $\mathcal{D} = \{\pi_1, \ldots, \pi_k\}$ of nontrivial partitions of a positive integer $d$ can be realized as the branch data of a branched covering between Riemann surfaces--a problem now known as the \emph{Hurwitz existence problem}.
-His approach reduces the general problem to the question of realizing these partitions by suitable permutations in the symmetric group $S_d$.
+The problem of determining whether a given collection of nontrivial partitions of a positive integer can be realized by a branched covering between Riemann surfaces has a rich history dating back to the seminal work of Hurwitz~\cite{Hur91}.
+This problem, now known as the \emph{Hurwitz existence problem}, lies at the intersection of complex analysis, topology, and algebraic geometry, with profound connections to dessins d'enfants, Teichm\"uller theory, and the study of spherical conic metrics.

-In the case where the target space is the 2-sphere $S^2$, recall that any permutation $\alpha \in S_d$, decomposes uniquely into disjoint cycles, $\alpha = \gamma_1 \cdots \gamma_r$ (including 1-cycles if necessary).
-This permutation $\alpha$ defines a partition $\pi = \|\alpha\| = [|\gamma_1|, \ldots, |\gamma_r|]$ given by the lengths of its cycles, and we write $\alpha \in \pi$.
-Two elements of $S_d$ are conjugate if and only if they share the same cycle type; hence, the set $\prod(d)$ of partitions of $d$ corresponds bijectively to the set of conjugacy classes of $S_d$.
-The realizability problem then reduces to the following classical result: